Skip to content

 7. Livestock Feed Production

 Livestock items are in good demand in Nigeria.
 Having confidence in distribution, one can start this business to make money out of livestock feed production.
-It is without saying, the distribution of livestock feeds is one of the most unique and profitable supply business ideas in Nigeria.
+The distribution of livestock feeds is one of the most unique and profitable supply business ideas in Nigeria.

 8. Catfish Farming